Denoiser-based projections for 2-D super-resolution multi-reference alignment: Introduction

-In this work, we harness a recent line of works that use denoisers as priors.
-Utilizing existing state-of-the-art denoisers has been originally proposed as part of the Plug-and-Play technique~\cite{venkatakrishnan2013plug}.
-The Plug-and-Play method and its variants have been proven highly effective for many imaging inverse problems, see for example~\cite{RED, PnP_ADMM,zhang2017learning, tirer2018image,DPIR,ongie2020deep,PnP19Ryu,Rond16Poisson,Dar16Postprocessing,kamilov2017plug,wei2020tuningfree,Meinhardt17Learning,Buzzard18PnP,Sun19Online,Reehorst19RED}.
-Essentially, the underlying idea is exploiting the impressive capabilities of existing denoising algorithms in order to replace explicit, traditional, priors.
-Indeed, these techniques are especially useful for natural images, whose statistics is too complicated to be described explicitly, but for which excellent denoisers were devised.
+Utilizing existing state-of-the-art denoisers was proposed as part of the Plug-and-Play technique~\cite{venkatakrishnan2013plug} and was proven highly effective for many imaging inverse problems~\cite{RED, PnP_ADMM,Heide2014FlexISP,zhang2017learning, tirer2018image,tirer2019super,DPIR,PnP19Ryu,Rond16Poisson,kamilov2017plug, wei2020tuningfree,Meinhardt17Learning,Buzzard18PnP,Sun19Online, Reehorst19RED,Ryu2019PlugandPlayMP,Sun2019Block,Lai2023Nabla}.
+Essentially, the underlying idea is exploiting the impressive capabilities of existing denoising algorithms to replace explicit, traditional priors.
+Indeed, these methods are especially useful for natural images, whose statistics are too complicated to be described explicitly, but for which excellent denoisers have been devised.
+A natural question is why not just use the standard plug-and-play framework for SR-MRA instead of developing a dedicated strategy for EM and MoM as we do in this work.
+The simple answer is that, despite intensive efforts, we could not combine the plug-and-play approach with MoM and EM in a stable way.
+Therefore, we found that it is necessary to develop a dedicated strategy as we do in this work.

 Our proposed computational framework, presented in Section~\ref{sec:projected_alg}, uses denoisers as projection operators.
-Specifically, every few iterations of either the method of moments or EM, we apply a denoiser to the current estimate.
+Specifically, every few iterations of either MoM or EM, we apply a denoiser to the current estimate.
 This stage can be interpreted as projecting the image estimate onto the implicit space spanned by the denoiser.
-In contrast to Plug-and-Play, our technique requires a minor modification to existing algorithms.
-Moreover, we found that this strategy leads to better results than Plug-and-Play in the SR-MRA setting.
-Section~\ref{sec:experiments} demonstrates the effectiveness of the method by extensive numerical experiments on natural and cryo-EM images.
-Section~\ref{sec:conclusion} concludes the paper by discussing how our framework can be modified to other statistical models, and in particular to recover molecular structures using cryo-EM.
+Section~\ref{sec:Convergence} provides convergence analysis, and Section~\ref{sec:experiments} demonstrates the effectiveness of our method by extensive numerical experiments on images.

+The contribution of this paper may be summarized as follows: (i) We propose a novel framework for the SR-MRA problem that relies on using denoisers as priors throughout the optimization; (ii) we show that the method is generic by applying it to two popular methods for SR-MRA, namely MoM and EM; (iii) we provide an initial analysis for the convergence of our proposed algorithms; (iv) we open-source the code of our approach that efficiently implements our strategy on a GPU for getting efficient parallel processing.